-3 In accordance with the Balanced Budget and Emergency Deficit Control Act of 1985, as amended by the Budget Control Act of 2011, amounts reflect a reduction of 6.8 percent under sequestration for days of unemployment and sickness after September 30, 2015, 6.9 percent for days after September 30, 2016, 6.6 percent for days after September 30, 2017, and 6.2 percent for days after September 30, 2018.
+3 In accordance with the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, amounts reflect a reduction of 5.9 percent under sequestration for days of unemployment and sickness after September 30, 2019, and 5.7 percent for days after September 30, 2020, and before January 3, 2021.
+Beginning January 3, 2021, CARWA temporarily suspended sequestration until 30 days after a presidential declaration of an end to the national emergency concerning the COVID-19 pandemic.
+Sequestration resumed on May 10, 2023, and benefits are reduced 5.7 percent through fiscal year 2031.